 Below are a few things to consider when assembling your ERP project core team:

 Clearly define roles, responsibilities and accountability measures.
-Clearly understanding roles, responsibilities and any accountability measures is often easier said than done for project teams.
+Understanding roles, responsibilities and accountability measures is often easier said than done for project teams.
 A good ERP project charter will define exactly how decisions are made, issues are resolved and activities are completed – including who is responsible for what.
 This covers everything from process definition and sign-off to testing and training to the multitude of other project activities required for a successful ERP implementation.
 This definition should also include clarity on the roles and responsibilities of your ERP consultants or any other third-party ERP expert called in to help.
 It is critical that each team member be assigned responsibilities that play to their strengths, experience level and bandwidth.
 Just as important as the core team’s responsibilities is the delineation of what they should not be doing and what the executive steering committee should be responsible for instead.

 Don’t view the core team as a substitute for an executive steering committee.
 In several of our expert witness engagements, we have seen steering committees completely delegate the project to their core team.
 While there is merit to delegating certain day-to-day activities, some activities should not be delegated.
 For example, final sign-off on how business processes are going to look in the new ERP system or key decisions on the organization’s operational model are decisions that should be driven by the executive ranks rather than ERP project team members.
 This governance mechanism is critical to not only get the work done but even more importantly, to provide the executive buy-in and leadership required for a successful implementation.

 These three tips are a good starting point for getting your ERP implementation project team on the right track.
 Your organization will be in a much better position to manage a successful ERP implementation and mitigate the many risks associated with ERP projects.